sciencePeptideDeck

 Common Side Effects

-Headache (10%): Usually mild.
-May be related to blood pressure effects or vascular changes.
+Usually mild and self-limiting.
+May be related to blood pressure changes.

 Hyperpigmentation